 Mercury is highly toxic & requires special disposal.
 It is not hazardous when contained in a sealed device.
 Placing items in sealed plastic bags & handling them carefully to avoid breakage will reduce exposure.
 Never put mercury (or items containing mercury) in the trash or down a drain.
 Don’t vacuum even the smallest spill.
-Instructions for handling mercury exposure can be found at: www.mass.gov/eea/agencies/massdep/toxics/sources/cleaning-up-elemental-mercury-spills.html, or search the web for “broken CFL” or “mercury spill.”
+Instructions for handling mercury exposure can be found at: www.mass.gov; enter “mercury” in the search bar, or search the web for “broken CFL” or “mercury spill.”

 - FLUORESCENT LIGHT BULBS

 Compact fluorescent lamps (CFLs) fit in standard screw-type light sockets & are made of a glass tube.
 They come in a variety of shapes & styles, & can be encased by an outer glass bulb.
-Call your community representative for local disposal inforamtion.
-Free CFL recycling is offered at Home Depot, Lowes, Solar Store of Greenfield, and Whole Foods.
+Free CFL recycling is offered at Home Depot, Lowes, and Solar Store of Greenfield.

 Many older household thermometers (fever, candy, meat, deep fry, oven, ambient temperature) contain liquid mercury-based indicators.
 A mercury thermometer can be identified by the presence of a silver bulb at the end of a glass tube.
+Accepted in special programs at many municipal transfer stations and some Hazardous Waste Collections.
 If the bulb is red, blue, purple or green, it is not a mercury thermometer and can go in the trash.

 Updating to a programmable thermostat?
 Don’t throw away your old wall-mounted thermostats: they contain a significant amount of liquid mercury.
-Leave thermostats intact, place in a sealed plastic bag, and handle carefully to avoid breakage.
-In addition to municipal collection programs, mercury-type thermostats are accepted at no charge at many plumbing retail stores (search by zip code using “Plumbing Supplies”).
+Leave thermostats in one piece, place in a sealed plastic bag, and handle carefully to avoid breakage.
+In addition to municipal collection programs, mercury thermostats are accepted for free recycling at many plumbing retail stores (search by zip code using “Plumbing Supplies”).
 For more locations, go to www.thermostat-recycle.org.

-Most fluorescent light fixtures produced before July 1979 contained ballasts with small amounts of PCBs (polychlorinated biphenyls), a highly toxic substance.
+Most fluorescent light fixtures produced before 1979 contained ballasts with PCBs (polychlorinated biphenyls), a highly toxic substance.
 PCB-free ballasts are marked “No PCBs.”
 PCB ballasts are typically collected at the same sites as larger fluorescent tube-type bulbs.
 Non-PCB ballasts are safe to go into trash, but are not accepted in scrap metal recycling bins.
-Call your community representative for local disposal information.

 MICROWAVES (see “Scrap Metal”)